Do Men Really Have A Fear of Marriage?

 Why are men so hesitant about marriage?

 The answer is simple; marriage is the one thing that has a profound effect on how men must behave.
 A classic example of this idea comes from a special report published by the National Marriage Project.
-The report featured interview data from single men in their 20s, shedding light on men’s fears and views about marriage, women, and cohabitation.
+The report interviewed single men in their 20s, exposing men’s fears and views about marriage, women, and cohabitation.
 Below are the results helping you understand why men fear marriage:

 They believed marriage is a sign of being a grown-up